AaronGullickson/labs-wrangling-programming/README.md

 You should now have a final analytical dataset. it should be named `met_area`.
 You should save this as `met_area.RData` in the `output` directory with the `save` command.
 We are now done with the `organize_data.R` script.

-## Quarto Assignment
+## Final Project

 In this assignment, we will finally answer the research question: How does the relative size of the black population and the level of black/white segregation in a city affect the difference in occupational status between whites and blacks?

 Ultimately, I want you to report your results in a short PDF report from a Quarto file.
 I give you freedom in thinking about how to get there, but you will ultimately need some linear models that consider controls for the percent foreign born, percent college educated, and unemployment in a city.
 You will also want to give some thought to graphical displays of the univariate and bivariate distributions of key variables.

 You can use the `report.qmd` file in the repository as a skeleton for your report.
 This document contains some stub information about sectioning of the report and what should go into each section of the report.
-It also gives you templates for R code chunks that can produce figures and regression model tables.
-You can do your initial analysis in the provided `analysis.R` script, create a separate `analysis.qmd` file for the analysis, or just do the entire analysis in the `report.qmd` document.
-I leave that choice up to you.

 When your report is completed, be sure to commit the PDF file to Canvas.